nwolff/cours-ERN/enhancements.md

 ## TODO

-- Labels of confusion matrix are not rotated until we hover on them
 - Show what's being fed when training : Either as an overlay on the training zone, or as pixels on the network
 - Disable buttons while automatic training is ongoing or queue them up.
 Maybe show current progress (this should also fix 4 tensor leaks)